mberasategi/MSGW/intro/intro.md

 Two distinct tasks:

-1. <span style="font-family:Roboto, sans-serif; font-size:.9em;">ONE WEEK</span>, listen to a podcast about online journalism, and write a (publishable) short piece about it
+1. <span style="font-size:.9em;">ONE WEEK</span>, listen to a podcast about online journalism, and write a (publishable) short piece about it
-2. <span style="font-family:Roboto, sans-serif; font-size:.9em;">THE NEXT WEEK</span>, peer-review contributions by classmates
+2. <span style="font-size:.9em;">THE NEXT WEEK</span>, peer-review contributions by classmates

 Ongoing assignment, will repeat &times;6 throughout the semester.